“When your vision is greater than your fear of failure you are not concerned about what others may think or say about you.

-Many people also fear failure if they try to follow a vision.
+Many people also fear failure should they follow their vision.
 This is just admitting defeat before you even start.
 How do you know you couldn’t accomplish your vision or maybe even do better than your original vision?
 If the fear of failure stops you, then it shows that you didn’t have much confidence in your ability to achieve this vision.

 We would say that if you have a clear vision you also have whatever it takes to move in that direction.
 It’s always the first step that is the most challenging and the one people fear the most.
 Everybody took their first step when they were a baby.
 Was it that scary? … no. You had a vision that you could stand up and walk across the room.
 Then one day you took that first step and have been walking ever since.
 It really is that simple.